Kia Stinger (2018-2022) Review

 Handling and ride quality: What is the Kia Stinger like to drive?

-"While the Kia Stinger might lack some of the attributes of a real premium model when it comes to the interior trim materials it more than makes up for it on the road."
+"While the Kia Stinger might lack some of the attributes of a real premium model when it comes to the interior trim materials, it more than makes up for it on the road."

-Kia Stinger review 2023 front exterior
+Kia Stinger (2018-2022) Review front exterior

-The company poached one of BMW M (that’s M for Motorsport) depart most celebrated engineers to develop the Stinger, and that’s obvious from the way it goes down the road.
+The company poached one of BMW M (that’s M for Motorsport) department's most celebrated engineers to develop the Stinger, and that’s obvious from the way it goes down the road.
 The steering is very accurate, with fine weighting and decent feel.

-Rear-wheel drive obviously helps when providing an appealing drivers’ car, and that’s apparent here, because the Stinger has a finely judged chassis balance with the adjustability that’s most easily achieved in the most powerful twin-turbocharged V6 engine.
+Rear-wheel drive obviously helps when providing an appealing drivers’ car, and that’s apparent here, because the Stinger has a finely judged chassis balance with an adjustability that’s most easily achieved in the most powerful twin-turbocharged V6 engine.

 The ride is commendably good across the range, too.
 GT Line and GT Line S models come with passive suspension as standard, while the range-topping GT S has electronically controlled variable dampers and rides on 19-inch wheels – an inch larger than on the rest of the range.
-In all the ride quality is good, with only rougher surfaces upsetting its composure.
+In all, the ride quality is good, with only rougher surfaces upsetting its composure.

 Body roll is well contained in the bends and, as is befitting of its range-topping status, the GT S gains powerful Brembo brakes over the already good standard set-up.